Call for Submissions – The Jewish Experience

 The film Nina’s Journey, by Swedish director Lena Einhorn brings to the screen the story of the director’s mother, Nina.
 Brilliantly acted and directed, “Nina’s Journey” interweaves three genres that are characteristic of Holocaust film – personal testimony, archival footage, and dramatic re-enactment.
 By juxtaposing the three, the director underscores yet also transcends the limitations of each, achieving a synergy that gives her film a rare degree of truth and emotional power.

-Jury members: Aharon Feuerstein, Stuart Schoffman and Rabbi Levi Weiman-Kelman.
+Jury members: Prof. Aharon Feuerstein, Stuart Schoffman and Rabbi Levi Weiman-Kelman.

 Avner Shalev Yad Vashem Chairman’s Honorable Mention